Skip to main content

 4. Add toppings

-Sprinkle pistachios, chia/hemp.
+Sprinkle pistachios, then chia seeds.

 Lightly scatter cacao nibs (0.5–1 tsp per bowl) to provide bitterness and crunch.